sshniro/zap-docs/source/includes/welcome.md

 Getting help
 ------------

 All available APIs are documented in the [API Catalogue](#api_catalogue).
+If you are new to ZAP, then it's highly recommended that you experiment with the desktop UI before trying out the APIs.
+Because ZAP's APIs strongly resembles the desktop UI.
+Therefore by working with the UI, you will get a good understanding on how to orchestrate ZAP's APIs.
+Also, use the export config functionality from the desktop UI to export complex configurations such as contexts, scan policies, etc.
+Then use the exported configurations when creating the automation scripts.

  If you have come across any issue with ZAP, please feel free to raise a question in the [developer forum](https://groups.google.com/d/forum/zaproxy-develop) or [Stack Overflow](https://stackoverflow.com/questions/tagged/zap).
 Also, use the [ZAP's Github repository]((https://github.com/zaproxy/zaproxy/issues)) to raise a bug report or to make any feature requests.